Get insider access

 5. Best Cheap Travel Headphones

 If you're on a tighter budget, the best cheap travel headphones we've tested are the Anker Soundcore Life Q20 Wireless.
-These are an earlier version of the Anker Soundcore Life Q30 Wireless but are still available.
-Like their predecessor, they outshine similarly-priced headphones from other brands in noise cancelling.
+These are an earlier version of the Anker Soundcore Life Q30 Wireless that are still available.
+Like their successor, they outshine similarly priced headphones from other brands in noise cancelling.
 Their ANC system doesn't block out as much bass-range noise as the previous picks but still does a decent job of reducing engine noise.
 It also does a great job of reducing higher-pitched sounds like background conversations.

-Out of the box, they have a v-shaped sound profile, with intense rumble and punch and bright, sparkly instruments and lead vocals.
+They have a V-shaped sound profile out of the box, with intense rumble and punch in the bass, bright and sparkly instruments, and lead vocals in the treble.
 This sound suits bass-heavy genres like EDM, hip-hop, pop, and rock.
 However, sibilants like S and T sounds can seem harsh, and they don't have sound customization features, unlike the Q30.
 That said, they have a similarly comfortable fit and a decently sturdy build quality, although they feel plasticky and only come with a cloth pouch instead of a rigid protective case like the Q30.

 See our review